Setting up NVIDIA GPU environment

 {Your Public IP}/32 | TCP | 22 | ssh |

-To create a GPU instance using the base image Ubuntu 20.04 (NVIDIA VERSION) provided by KakaoCloud, follow these steps.
-This image includes NVIDIA Driver Version 470.199.02 and CUDA Version 11.4, so no additional NVIDIA Driver or CUDA installation is required.
+To create a GPU instance using KakaoCloud's default image, Ubuntu 20.04 (NVIDIA VERSION), follow these steps.
+This image includes NVIDIA driver version 470.199.02 and CUDA version 11.4, eliminating the need for separate NVIDIA driver or CUDA installations.

 Step 1.
 Create GPU instance